ShayJordan/discovermaths.github.io/_pages/cryptography-content.md

 </script>
 <link rel="stylesheet" type="text/css" href="https://discovermaths.uk/files/sagecell_embed.css">

+For information on our Discover Cryptography program and how to book, click [here](/programs/dm-cryptography/).
+{: .notice--info}

 The Discover Cryptography workshop provides an insight into modular arithmetic as a gateway to various methods of public key cryptography, and touches on the workings of state-of-the-art private key cryptography methods such as RSA.

 Here is an insight to some of the content covered in the workshop...